stephenpaynter/Ansible/debugging.md

 >Ansible Tower allows you to configure job notifications, which can be helpful for debugging purposes.
 With job notifications enabled, AAP will send email or other notifications when a job encounters errors or fails to complete successfully.
 >
 >To set up job notifications in Ansible Tower, you need to configure notification settings in the Tower web interface.
 >This typically involves defining the email recipients, subject, and other relevant details.
 >When a job fails, you will receive a notification containing the error details, allowing you to quickly identify and resolve the issue.
+>
+> Review Job Output
+>AAP automatically generates job output.
+This history can be valuable for debugging and troubleshooting.
+>
+>To access job outputin Ansible Tower, follow these steps:
+>
+> - Go to the "Jobs" section in the Ansible Tower web interface.
+> - Locate the job run that you want to inspect and click on its name to open the job output.
+> - In the job output view, click on a task.
+> - Click on JSON to inspect a task output and variables.
+> - Click on the artifact name to download and review its contents.